Franweb79/JS-Canvas-Dynamic-Wall-Pong/README.md

 ## KNOWN BUGS

 - When the ball collapses with the wall in the very same moment it is moving to the left, ball partially disappears before bouncing again to the left

+- When ball is behind marker, it hides behind the rect we created to do the counter.